-Proposed scale of fees for District/Borough and Parish Council elections and Neighbourhood Referendum held on or after 1st April 2021
+Proposed scale of fees for District/Borough and Parish Council elections and Neighbourhood Referendum held on or after 1st April 2022

 - 1. The scale of fees are uplifted annually, by using the NJC award pay award for local government and approved by the Kent Chief Executives Group. - 2.
 Kent County Council's scale of fees uses a calculation based upon per 1000 electorate.
 Kent AEROS' scale uses a calculation of per 500 electorate because of small parishes. - 3.
-In order to ensure consistency the Kent AERO's scale reflects the KCC 2021 Scale and is usually in line with the NJC increase - 4.
-The Kent AEROS' scale has been uplifted by 2% in line with KCC Scale of Fees as the NJC awards are yet to be agreed.
+In order to ensure consistency the Kent AERO's scale reflects the KCC 2021 Scale and is in line with the NJC increase - 4.
+The Kent AEROS' scale has been uplifted by 2% are yet to be agreed.

-11 D 1

-Item Current Proposed

-2020 2021

-£ £

-tionery and Equipment T

-1. Printing and publishing all notices, forms and other documents, providing stationery and sundries, and other miscellaneous expenditure including postage, telephone calls and faxes

-2. Stationery and equipment at each polling station, including depreciation Reasonable and appropriate cost Reasonable and appropriate cost

-3. Hire of any building or room for the purpose of the election and the expenses attending the use of any building or room, including temporary polling stations if necessary

-4. Fitting-up polling stations including the provision, transport
+Item Current 2021/22 £ Proposed 2022/23 £ Stat ionery and Equipment 1.
+Printing and publishing all notices, forms and other documents, providing stationery and sundries, and other miscellaneous expenditure including postage, telephone calls and faxes 2.
+Stationery and equipment at each polling station, including depreciation Reasonable and appropriate cost Reasonable and appropriate cost 3.
+Hire of any building or room for the purpose of the election and the expenses attending the use of any building or room, including temporary polling stations if necessary 4.
+Fitting-up polling stations including the provision, transport and erection of voting compartments, the hire of necessary furniture (where this is not otherwise available) 26

-, APPENDIX 1
+1 4l T

-and erection of voting

-compartments, the hire

-of necessary furniture

-(where this is not

-otherwise available)

 and the

 return to store

 afterwards

 5. Ballot Papers -

 provision and printing

 6. Register of Electors -

 purchase

 7. Printing or production

-of official poll cards and
+of official poll cards

+and

 postal vote packs

 8. Delivery of official poll Second class postage Second class postage

-cards by hand rate rate
+0. cards by hand rate Rate

-, Travelling expenses 1.0.00
+Rate

+9. ravelling expenses 50n nor mile

-9. Travelling expenses to 48p per mile 49p per mile
+9. Travelling expenses to 49p per mile 50p per mile

-' ' DRO's staff to make Top per mile 17p per nine
+DRO's staff to make

 arrangements for the

 poll or otherwise in

 connection with the

 conduct of the election

-10. 15.32 15.63
+10. o o 15.63 15.94

-10. travelling expenses 13.32 15.05
+travelling expenses

-11. 8.90 9.08
+11. Poll Clerk travelling 9.08 9.26

-11. expenses 0.70 7.00
+expenses

-12. Travelling expenses for 8.90 9.08
+12. Travelling expenses for 9.08 9.26

-12. staff in connection with 0.70 7.00
+staff in connection with

 the counting of votes,

 at the discretion of the

 DRO

-Polling Station Staff
+F Polling Station Staff

-13. 223.35 227.82
+13. One Presiding Officer 227.82 232.38

-10. at each Polling Station 220.03 227.02
+at each Polling Station

 single election

-14. For each PO at a 274.37 279.86
+14. 279.86 285.46

-- '' Polling Station - 2, 1.0, 2,7.00
+Polling Station -

 combined election or

 difficult station due to

 local circumstances (at

 the discretion of the

-Returning Officer (RO))
+1 = Returning Officer (RO)) (odditional) (additional)

-15. • (additional) (additional)
+15. (additional) (additional)

-15. supervisor at a Polling 10.82 11.04
+a supervisor at a 11.04 11.26

-Place where there is 10.02 11.04
+Polling Place where

-more than one Polling Station
+there is more than one

-1/ 222.25 227.02
+Polling Station 22-25

-16. 223.35 227.82
+16. 227.82 232.38

 (SO) - for every 10

+polling station

+overseen

+17. For each Poll Clerk 142.31 145.16

+(PC) at a Polling

+Station - single

+election (see Notes)

+18. , 169.23 172.61

+a Polling Station - joint 27